huypg25/huypg25/README.md

   </samp>
 </p>
-<h3 align="center">I am a junior web developer.
-I like to Copy and Paste :grin: :grin: :grin:.
+<h3 align="center">I am a software developer.
 I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.</h3>

 <h2> Languages and Tools:</h2>